 There are many reasons one would need to remove the intake on a Ford 6.0L Powerstroke engine.
-You could be replacing the gaskets, the oil cooler, the high pressure pump, EGR cooler with either an OEM product or an aftermarket EGR Cooler Upgrade, or a complete EGR Delete Kit.
+You could be replacing the gaskets, the oil cooler, the high pressure pump, EGR cooler with either an OEM product or an aftermarket upgrade, or a complete EGR Delete.
 You could also be tearing down the engine getting ready to rip the cylinder heads off.
 No matter the reason, I will take you through this step by step.

 There are some things you should be well aware of on the Ford 6.0L Powerstroke Diesel.
 There are two distinctive engine designs.
 One is referred to as the 2003 engine (all 2003 and early 2004) and the other is the 2004-2007 (up to 2010 E series).
 This guide was written with the later design in mind, but several important steps have been inserted concerning the first design.